 If it’s the latter, your brand would use more complex and serious language, filled with acronyms or industry-specific terms.
 It would communicate in a more scientific or clinical tone and its purpose would be to educate and inform people rather than entertain them.

 In other words, the voice of your brand is a personified interpretation of who you are as a company and how you interact with your target audience.
+You don’t necessarily need an actual human to represent your brand voice, a text to speech online tool can give you access to many voices to choose from and make your brand voice.
 Once you have found your voice, stick to it and use it when posting content.

 Your content also needs to be valuable and provide relevant information to your target audience.
 Don’t just post for the sake of it.
 What you want your content to do is to keep users engaged in order to build a long-lasting relationship with them.